The Porsche Boxster prototype,

 Porsche immediately set to work on the real roadster.

-The Porsche Boxster was first introduced in late 1996 in Europe and on
+the original Boxster concept, was first introduced in late 1996 in Europe and on

 January 4th 1997 at the L.A.
 Auto Show.
 It was an immediate hit.